zebbra/xlsxir/README.md

 [![Hex docs](http://img.shields.io/badge/hex.pm-docs-blue.svg?style=flat)](https://hexdocs.pm/xlsxir)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/kennellroxco/xlsxir/master/LICENSE)

 Xlsxir is an Elixir library that parses `.xlsx` files using Simple API for XML (SAX) parsing via the [Erlsom](https://github.com/willemdj/erlsom) Erlang library, extracts the data to an Erlang Term Storage (ETS) process and provides various functions for accessing the data.
 Xlsxir supports ISO 8601 date formats and large files.

-Testing has been limited to various documents I have created or have access to and any issues submitted through GitHub, though I have succesfully parsed a worksheet containing 100 columns and 514K rows.
+Testing has been limited to various documents in Microsoft Excel and LibreOffice as well as any issues submitted through GitHub.
+Only English and Portuguese languages have been tested.
+A large worksheet containing 100 columns and 514K rows has successfully been parsed.
 Please submit any issues found and they will be addressed ASAP.

 ## Installation